patrickm02L/my-social-media/README.md

 My Social Media
 ===============
 ### Objective

 * Access to Social Media Channels
 * Inform uses and logic of social media
 * Teach others how to use social media
 ===============

 ## About
-If you're doing cool shit people want to know about it, they want to access it and they want to access you.
+If you're doing cool shit people want to know about it!
+They want to access it, and they want to access you.

 I've thought long and hard about the importance of social media and I think it's vital that people who create stuff need to add social to their game.